Emergency Dentist – Landrum, SC

 Has your child broken or knocked out one of their teeth?
 Do you have a bad toothache and need relief right now?
 If so, you only have to do one thing to get immediate and professional dental care: call Parkside Dental.
-We’re able to accept emergency patients and can even schedule same-day appointments to ensure that people can get what they need and back to their normal lives as quickly as possible.
+We are often able to provide same-day emergency appointment to ensure that people can get what they need right away and back to their normal lives as quickly as possible.

 Paramount Experience & Qualifications